DataJediToolbelt/Code-Platform/Platform-Areas.md

 <a href="https://github.com/SyntheticDataPlatform/Python/blob/main/profile/README.md" target="_blank">Main Page</a>

-# SDP - Synthetic Data Platform Capabilities
-The following content is intended to explain the core capabilities Python will help us deliver.

 # Key Technical Capabilities Provided
 The following are key technical capabilities the platform provides.
 The platform is intended to have two specific application types it supports with its core codebase,